mjhoptics/ray-optics/docs/source/index.rst

 .. image:: DBGauss.png
    :align: center

 RayOptics is a Python geometrical optics and image forming optics library.
-It provides a geometric ray traing foundation for the analysis of image forming and coherent optical systems.
+It provides a geometric ray tracing foundation for the analysis of image forming and coherent optical systems.
 A number of standard geometrical analysis options such as transverse ray and wavefront aberration analysis are provided on this base.
 Paraxial layout of optical systems is also supported by |ybar| diagrams and graphical editing of paraxial rays in lens layout views.
 RayOptics can be used in Python scripts, the Python and IPython shells, the Jupyter notebook, and a Qt-based graphical user interface application.

 .. toctree::
    :maxdepth: 1